 13.1.3.1 Reproducibility Limit (R)—The difference between two results obtained under reproducibility conditions that would, in the long run, in the normal and correct conduct of the test method, exceed the values in Table 6 in only one case in twenty.

-13.1.4 The test precision for as of June 12, 2015 is shown in Table 6.
+13.1.4 The test precision for the COAT as of June 12, 2015 is shown in Table 6.
+The TMC updates precision data frequently, and this information can be obtained by contacting the TMC.

 13.2 Bias—Bias is determined by applying an accepted statistical technique to reference oil test results and, when a significant bias is determined, a severity adjustment is permitted for non-reference oil test results (refer to the TMC for details).

-TABLE 6 Test precisionA
+TABLE 6 Test precision for COATA